LaRita Smith, LBSW

 Parent Autism Advocate

-Now at age 27 and in his 5th year of a doctoral program, my son has taught me so much about life and is on track to graduate in May 2022 with his Ph.D. in Chemical and Biomolecular Engineering from Georgia Tech.
+My son has taught me so much about life and is on track to graduate in December 2022 with his Ph.D. in Chemical and Biomolecular Engineering from Georgia Tech.
 Isn’t God great and merciful!
 We think as a society that if you don’t shine and stand out in life, that your life is not as meaningful.
 We want the lead role in the movie, board room, classroom, personal life, jobs, careers, etc. My son is WINNING and is presenting his research to colleagues and feels like a team player.

 He told me that he still doesn’t like much attention on him, but he feels accomplished.
 He is a meaningful member of the CCE/Grover research group at Georgia Tech, doing kinetic modeling and thermodynamic calculations for prebiotic reactions, where his expertise is a crucial component of the research.
 He has found his niche.
 His appearance on Jeopardy put him in the spotlight on television and online.
 He didn’t win the game, but having the ability to reach 9 million people at one time and spread the message of hope to families that have a child under the spectrum is priceless.
 Upon leaving the set at Sony Pictures Studios in California, Kelvin couldn’t make it out of the door for so many people thanking him for his message.
 The producers of the show and the contestants gave Kelvin hugs and thanks for his participation.
 A little boy came up to my son, and his mother asked if he could take a picture of Kelvin.
 The mother began crying because her son has Asperger's, and she was so full of emotion, seeing how excited her son was at the show and how he looked up to Kelvin as a role model.